-Birkenhead - Birkenhead Medical Centre, 8am-8pm (+2 hrs) Wallasey - Victoria Central Hospital, 8am-8pm (-2hrs) South Wirral - Eastham Clinic, 12pm-8pm (no change) West Wirral - Urgent Treatment Centre at Arrowe Park, 24 hrs (+10 hrs)
+- Birkenhead Birkenhead Medical Centre, 8am-8pm (+2 hrs) - Wallasey Victoria Central Hospital, 8am-8pm (-2hrs) - South Wirral Eastham Clinic, 12pm-8pm (no change)

-The local offer will consist of same day (within 24 hours) access to a GP or Nurse appointment and an all age walk-in service for up to 8 Hours per day, 7 days a week.
+The Primary Care Hubs will consist of same day (within 24 hours) access to a GP or Nurse appointment and an all age walk-in services.
+Additionally the Primary Care Hubs will have access to diagnostic pathways for Point of Care Testing (PoCT) at the UTC.